-- Familial Status – landlords may ask about and base an application decision on if children will occupy the rented premises in any of the below cases:
+- Familial Status – landlords may ask about and base an application decision on if children will occupy the rented premises in any two-unit owner-occupied buildings.

 - Religious Organizations – religion may be considered as a basis for giving preference to certain applicants for property that is owned, operated, supervised, or controlled by a religious organization that does not rent for commercial purposes.
 However, other protected classes may not be the basis for making a decision as a result of this exemption.
 42 U.S. Code § 3607

 - Private Clubs – private clubs that operate without commercial intent may provide preferential treatment of applications for lodgings owned or operated by the club.
 42 U.S. Code § 3607

 Before a landlord can run a credit check based on the prospective tenant’s information on the submitted rental application, the Federal Credit Reporting Act requires that written consent must be given by the applicant.
 This written consent can be given via a statement of such and signature on the rental application form itself, or via a separate consent form (such as this one).

 Processing a Rental Application

 The next step in the tenant screening process is to use the information on the rental application form to conduct a background check: